Birdchain/whitepaper-business/README.md

 * **Sender Server** - sends requests to Ethereum Smart Contracts.
 * **Listener Server** - listens to Ethereum events and transfer them outside.

-Ethereum Operator has next communication interfaces:
+Ethereum Operator has the following communication interfaces:
 * **Parity Node**  - incoming and outgoing Ethereum connections;
 * **Instance API** - access to Ethereum from outside of the microservice;
 * **Event Generator** - event transferring gate.
 Microservices should connect via the socket to Event Generator and receive all incoming events.